alonsobsd/wazuh-bastillebsd/README.md

 ```sh
 # bastille template wazuh alonsobsd/wazuh-bastillebsd --arg server_ip=11.0.0.2
 ```
 When it is done you will see credentials info for connect to wazuh-dashboards via web browser.
-Keep it to another place

 ```sh
 ################################################